-Staying connected, active and involved are also key part of living well with dementia.
+Staying connected, active and involved are also a key part of living well with dementia.
 Post-diagnostic care and support should be tailored to each individual’s personal needs and preferences.

 Further details of other key dementia post-diagnostic services and supports can be accessed below

 The dementia adviser support the person to navigate the health and social care system to ensure they receive the right support at the right time.
 They offer practical assistance, advice and information, as well as signposting the person and/or their families to appropriate services and supports enabling them to take control of their own lives.
 It is a personalised service, tailored to each individual.

 Due to COVID-19 many dementia cafes have now gone online.
 Dementia Cafes are an important community resource for people living with dementia and family carers.
 They are a key part of the dementia post-diagnostic pathway.
 The dementia cafe provides an informal way to meet others living with dementia and to meet health and social care professionals.